R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 suggests, isn't secure at all.

 This section describes how to build and run the sample in other [enclave modes](enclave-modes.md), namely simulation, debug, and release.
-Note that only release mode provides confidential guarantees of SGX.

-*First, ensure that your system fulfills the [system requirements](enclave-modes.md#system-requirements).*
+You can learn to develop enclaves on Windows, macOS, or Linux.
+However, to develop secure Conclave applications, you must use Linux 5.11 or higher, which has in-kernel SGX support.

+*Check these [system requirements](enclave-modes.md#system-requirements) for each enclave mode.*

 ### Build the enclave in other modes